paritytech/parity-bridges-common/docs/send-message.md

 ```
 Send custom message over the bridge.

-Allows interacting with the bridge by sending messages over `MessageLane` component.
+Allows interacting with the bridge by sending messages over `Messages` component.
 The message is being sent to the
 source chain, delivered to the target chain and dispatched there.

 USAGE: